Beijing Capital International Airport

 Beijing Capital International Airport is the busier of the two international airports serving Beijing, the capital city of China (the other one being Beijing Daxing International Airport).
 The airport is located 32 km northeast of downtown Beijing, in an exclave of Chaoyang and the surroundings of that exclave in suburban Shunyi.
 The airport is owned and operated by the Beijing Capital International Airport Company Limited, a state-controlled company.
 The airport's IATA Airport code, PEK, is based on the city's former romanized name, Peking.
 The facility covers an area of 3,657 acre of airport property.
+It was opened in 1958.